Understanding CMD and ENTRYPOINT Differences in Docker

 What are CMD & ENTRYPOINT?

 Before moving ahead with the differences and some hands-on, let's try to understand what are these and why we need them.
-Both the parameters are used to specify the programs/commands to execute while initializing a container from docker image.
+Both parameters are used to specify the programs/commands to execute while initializing a container from the docker image.

-CMD: Sets default parameters that can be overridden from the Docker command line interface (CLI) while running a docker container.
+CMD: Sets default parameters that can be overridden from the Docker command line interface (CLI) while running a Docker container.

 ENTRYPOINT: Sets default parameters that cannot be overridden while executing Docker containers with CLI parameters.